vishnunairjanardhan/democms/src/content/posts/omnichannel-loyalty-programs.md

 <li>
 <h3>Aldo Shoes</h3>

-Their omnichannel loyalty program for Singapore is called <a href="https://www.aldoshoes.in/" role="list" target="_blanck">Aldo A-List</a>.
+Their omnichannel loyalty program for Singapore is called <a href="https://www.aldoshoes.in/" role="link" target="_blanck">Aldo A-List</a>.
 Their fully customized loyalty program is available on web, mobile and in-store.
 It is a free program and you become a part of the program as soon as you buy something from them.

 The program offers extra discounts on your birthday, there are welcome gifts, free store to door shipping, points for every $1 spent, and an exclusive member-only access to events and private sales.
 There are three tiers in the plan called A-list, A-list Black, and A-list Gold.
 </li>